Electricity Price Review

 Diagram showing the progress of defining energy hardship - current phase: agreeing definition

-After extensive research, data analysis and consultation, MBIE has developed an agreed definition of energy hardship and a framework that illustrates the inter-related factors affecting energy wellbeing and hardship.
+After extensive research, data analysis and consultation, MBIE developed a definition of energy hardship and a framework that illustrates the inter-related factors affecting energy wellbeing and hardship.

 Following this, MBIE undertook further work to improve its proposed measures of energy hardship based on feedback received through the 2021 consultation.
 An initial set of measures was published in 2023.
-The measures can be used with the definition to help understand those in energy hardship, develop or focus initiatives aimed at reducing energy hardship, and assess the effectiveness of initiatives to address energy hardship.
+The measures can be used with the definition to help better understand experiences of energy hardship, develop or focus initiatives aimed at reducing energy hardship, and assess their effectiveness.
 MBIE’s energy hardship measures are based on currently available statistics and information.
-The team is continuing to investigate how information that doesn’t currently exist – such as measuring a household’s required energy use – could strengthen the measures in the future.

 Defining energy hardship

-MBIE has begun reporting annually on energy hardship levels in Aotearoa.
-The first report is available on the Report on Energy Hardship Measures webpage.
+MBIE’s first report on energy hardship levels in New Zealand was published in 2023 and is available on the Report on Energy Hardship Measures webpage.

 Report on energy hardship measures